pluribus-one/gdpr-registry-app/README.md

     sudo chown -R www-data:gdpr gdpr-registry-app
     sudo service apache2 restart

-When running *python manage.py populate* you may choose to populated the database with predefined lists in
+When running **python manage.py populate** you may choose to populate the database with predefined lists in

 * italian (list.it.json)
 * english (list.en.json)